 Can you pay monthly for a funeral plan?

 Yes, you can pay monthly.
 Monthly payment options are available.

 How long does it take for a funeral policy to pay out?

-If there is a death of the insured person, the beneficiary will receive an amount to help cover final expenses.
-The death benefit pay out depends on how fast you submit the claim and supporting documents.
+If the insured person dies, the beneficiary will receive an amount to help cover the final expenses.
+Paying the death benefit depends on how fast you submit the claim and supporting documents.
 Generally, claims are released within 30-60 days.

 Can I take out a funeral plan for my mother?

-Yes, you can take out a funeral plan for your mother if she is over the age of 50 and you can show insurable interest and consent.
+Yes, you can take out a funeral plan for your mother if she is over 50, and you can show insurable interest and consent.